LukeTheDuke240/ytgooey/README.md

 # ytgooey
-YTGooey: a crappy (gooey) frontend for youtube-dl, designed to be a drop-in replacement for "4k video downloader" after they added a paywall
+YTGooey: a crappy (gooey) frontend for youtube-dl, designed to be a drop-in replacement for "4k video downloader" after they added a paywall >:(
  - Drag and drop functionality
  - Focused on smallest footprint possible
  - Ultrafast startup and download
- - All functionality of youtube-dl, like subs, thumbnails, etc
+ - All functionality of youtube-dl or any other command line downloader (youget, wget, aria2) like subs, thumbnails, etc

 Made with WXPython